the-turing-way/the-turing-way/README.md

 _The Turing Way_ is an open source project that aims to make data science and research reproducible, ethical and collaborative for everyone.

-_The Turing Way_ involves and support diverse contributors in developing lightly opinionated guides online: <https://the-turing-way.netlify.com>.
+_The Turing Way_ involves and supports diverse contributors in developing lightly opinionated guides online: <https://the-turing-way.netlify.com>.
 Our moonshot goal is to make reproducibility "too easy not to do".

 ![The Turing Way project is illustrated as a road or path with shops for different data science skills.
 People can go in and out with their shopping cart and pick and choose what they need.](book/website/figures/welcome.jpg)